eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 Here's some interesting trivia.
 JavaScript, Lua, and Python all optionally allow semicolons at the end of a statement, but the way each language determines line continuation is very different.

 JavaScript takes an "opt-out" approach: it continues reading lines until it hits a semicolon, _or_ until reading the next line would cause a syntax error.
+(This approach is called _automatic semicolon insertion_.)
 That leaves a few corner cases like starting a new line with a `(`, which could look like the last thing on the previous line is a function you're trying to call.
 Or you could have `-foo` on its own line, and it would parse as subtraction rather than unary negation.
 You might wonder why anyone would do that, but using unary `+` is one way to make `function` parse as an expression rather than a statement!
 I'm not so opposed to semicolons that I want to be debugging where the language _thinks_ my lines end, so I just always use semicolons in JavaScript.

 Python takes an "opt-in" approach: it assumes, by default, that a statement ends at the end of a line.
 However, newlines inside parentheses or brackets are ignored, which takes care of 99% of cases — long lines are most frequently caused by function calls (which have parentheses!) with a lot of arguments.
 If you _really_ need it, you can explicitly escape a newline with `\\`, but this is widely regarded as incredibly ugly.